BarisAlbayrakIEEE/StructuralAnalysis/README.md

 and shall be revisited by the ordinary users.

 I expect that these three scenarios are sufficient to have an understanding about the SAA.
-Later, I will discuss on the UML diagrams in terms of the architecture.
+Later, I will discuss on these scenarios in terms of the architecture.

 #### 3.6.1 Use Case scenario #1